pudly/schmopera-hugo/content/articles/midsummer.md

 related_companies = ["scene/companies/opera-philadelphia.md"]
 related_people = ["scene/people/tim-mead.md", "scene/people/anna-christy.md", "scene/people/matthew-rose.md"]
-short_description = "For those looking to escape into a Shakespearean fantasy world filled with fairies, comical misunderstandings, and top-notch singing, this production of Midsummer is not to be missed." slug = "midsummer" title = "Midsummer" youtube_url = ""
+short_description = "For those looking to escape into a Shakespearean fantasy world filled with fairies, comical misunderstandings, and top-notch singing, this production of Midsummer is not to be missed." slug = "uncluttered-magic-in-carsens-midsummer" title = "Uncluttered magic in Carsen's Midsummer" youtube_url = ""

 +++